 where and are orthogonal matrices of sizes and respectively, and is a rectangular matrix of the same size as (so ) which has non-negative numbers on its diagonal and zeroes everywhere else.
 The diagonal elements of are in fact the singular values of .

-🙋 If is complex, replace the transposition with the complex conjugation . and then become unitary matrices, but still features real non-negative numbers on its diagonal.
+🙋 If is complex, replace the transposition (we also have matrix transpose calculator to help you with that) with the complex conjugation . and then become unitary matrices, but still features real non-negative numbers on its diagonal.

 Here's a visualization of singular value decomposition of a matrix .